jds-journal/jds-journal.github.io/README.md

-# jds-website
-Website for the ACM/IMS Journal of Data Science
+# Website for the ACM/IMS Journal of Data Science